Last Updated 02/13/2023

 Make sure that your W-2s, forms, and schedules are for the same tax year as your tax return.

-If your amended return indicates that you owe more taxes, you should pay your taxes as soon as possible to limit interest and penalty charges.
+If your amended return shows that you owe more taxes, you should pay your taxes as soon as possible to limit interest and penalty charges.
 You can pay your taxes online directly from your bank account for free using IRS Direct Pay.
+If paying taxes will cause you financial stress, contact your local Low Income Taxpayer Clinic (LITC) which may be able to help to lower or waive the amount owed.

 Filing by mail: